 Here is a cheat sheet of the number of calories per serving in various alcohol beverages:1.5 fluid ounces of liqueur (% alcohol varies) = 165 Calories 12 fluid ounces of regular beer (about 5% alcohol) = 153 Calories 5 fluid ounces of table wine (about 12% alcohol) = 123 Calories 1.5 fluid ounces of hard liquor (about 40% alcohol) = 97 Calories

 As always, moderation is key.
 It’s unrealistic to expect that you won’t indulge more than usual over the holidays.
-Being mindful of your consumption, including what you drink, is one way you can stay on track with your fitness goals this holiday season.
+Being mindful of your consumption, including what you drink, is one way you can stay on track with your fitness goals.